The user’s environment, and which programs are available for immediate use, is

 Currently, not all libraries in all combinations of all compilers and MPI implementations are supported.
 By using the default compiler and MPI library, these problems can be avoided.
 In the future, we aim to automate the process so that all possible (valid) permutations are allowed.

-Read the Applications section for an introduction on how to use modules.
+Read the Software Module Scheme section for an introduction on how to use modules.